usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-2.md

   - Sort the search results using a simple **term frequency metric** to determine the most "useful" search results to output first.
 See the "Result Sorting" section for specifics.

-The functionality of your project will be evaluated with the `Project2Test.java` group of JUnit tests.
-See the "Testing" section for details.
+See the following sections for additional details.

 ### Word Count

 Before you can calculate search results, you need to know how many word stems were stored in your inverted index for each text file.

-**Avoid opening up any file more than once!** You should store this information alongside the inverted index, as the files are first processed.
+**Avoid opening up any file more than once!** Your code should store this information alongside the inverted index, as the files are first processed.

 These word counts will be output to file using the same pretty JSON format as the inverted index.
 Here is the expected output for the word count of all the text files associated with this project: